Skip to main content

 6. Get off-piste.
 Competent off-piste skiers can book a local mountain guide and explore the vast off-piste areas in the valley or even go touring to find complete solitude in the backcountry.

-If, like a lot of people, you like to follow several hours of exercise with several hours of drinking, especially during the festive season, you can hit up any of a number of local après-ski sessions.
+If, like a lot of people, you like to follow several hours of exercise with several hours of drinking, especially during the festive season, you can hit up any of a number of local opening parties and après-ski sessions.
 Down at the bottom of the slopes you'll find bars offering great music, delicious food and happy hours.
 For late-night entertainment, the clubs hold special nights on most days of the week.

 New Year's Eve